Authentication Scaffolding Configuration

 This setting enables or disables the user registration feature.
 When set to true, users will be able to create new accounts using the registration form.
 When set to false, the registration routes and views will be disabled, preventing new user registrations.

-At next, an example of environment configuration using Mailtrap is provided for your reference.
+Laravel supports various mailing services that you can use to send emails from your application, such as SMTP, Mailgun, Postmark, etc. At next, an example of the environment (.env) configuration using Mailtrap is provided for your reference.

 MAIL_MAILER=smtp